 Editor's note: [5GSAT_ARCH-CT, CR#3217].
 The name and the encoding of the information element providing the country of the UE location is FFS

-If the network de-registraion is triggered due to an unsuccessful outome of an ongoing UUAA-MM procedure for a UE supporting UAS service requesting UAS services, the network shall set the 5GMM cause value in the DEREGISTRATION REQUEST message to #79 "UAS services not allowed".
+If the network de-registration is triggered due to an unsuccessful outcome of an ongoing UUAA-MM procedure or UUAA revocation for a UE supporting UAS service requesting UAS services, the network shall set the 5GMM cause value in the DEREGISTRATION REQUEST message to #79 "UAS services not allowed".

 NOTE 2: If the UE supporting UAS service has requested other services than UAS services, or if there are other ongoing network slice-specific authentication and authorization on pending NSSAIs, it is then an operator policy or configuration decision whether to keep the UE supporting UAS service registered to the network, but that UE supporting UAS services is not allowed to access UAS services via 5GS as specified in 3GPP TS 23.256 [6AB].